svaity23/resultsApp/README.md

   - models
   - services
 - results: UI components
   - Container   - results      - aware of exisitence of the state.
-Subscribes to select() and dispatch actions to update state
   - Components  - results-list - presentation component

   Added flag to environment to swtich between mock and real data